[Updated September 9, 2021]

 Perfect for exploring as the fall colors in Georgia begin to show, these scenic areas offer an array of fun activities.

-Nature lovers will enjoy everything from bird and wildlife watching to canoeing/kayaking, tubing, fishing, hiking, and more.
+Nature lovers will enjoy everything from birdwatching and wildlife watching to canoeing/kayaking, fishing, hiking trails, tubing, and more.

 Whether you want to walk alongside the river under the huge pine trees at Island Ford, explore the ruins and streams at Sope Creek, or hike along the fitness trail at Cochran Shoals, exploring the Chattahoochee River National Recreation Area is a great autumn activity in North Georgia!